evgenyneu/js-evaluator-for-android/README.md

 ./gradlew :jsevaluator:aR
 ```

 #### Add aar file to Android Studio project

-To add JSEvaluator to your app in Android Studio:
+To add JsEvaluator to your app in Android Studio:

 1. Copy the `jsevaluator-1.0.aar` to your **app/libs** folder..
 1. Add `compile(name:'jsevaluator-1.0', ext:'aar')` to **dependencies** block of your **module** build.gradle file.